vytenisu/npm-dts/README.md

 new Generator().generate({})
 ```

-Advanced usage example with all arguments overridden:
+Advanced usage example with some arguments overridden:

 ```
 import * as path from 'path'